Arctic Star Exploration (CVE:ADD) Shares Down 20% – What’s Next?

 Arctic Star Exploration Corp.
-(CVE:ADD – Get Free Report)’s share price fell 20% on Friday .
+(CVE:ADD – Get Free Report) shares traded down 20% on Thursday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-535,257 shares changed hands during mid-day trading, an increase of 190% from the average session volume of 184,877 shares.
+495,257 shares traded hands during trading, an increase of 169% from the average session volume of 184,026 shares.
 The stock had previously closed at C$0.03.

 Arctic Star Exploration Corp., a junior natural resource company, acquires, explores, and develops mineral properties in Canada and Finland.
 It primarily explores for diamond.
 The company’s flagship project is the Diagras diamond project located in the north-eastern part of the prolific Lac de Gras kimberlite field.